Whipcode-API/whipcode-site/docs.md

 A [RapidAPI](https://rapidapi.com) key and Whipcode [subscription](https://rapidapi.com/Whipcode/api/whipcode/pricing) are required to access the endpoint.

-Only POST requests are supported, GET requests will be rejected.
+Only POST requests are accepted, GET requests will be rejected.

 ## Headers